iBrick/opendaylight-oxygen-setup/README.md

 7. If you are *not* using the dCloud infrastructure (http://dcloud.cisco.com) to experiment with ODL, edit the "nodes" file to reflect the list of nodes and their IP Addresses in your VIRL simulation.

+8. If you are *not* using dCloud and if you plan to use BGP, edit the parameters file to change the IP address of the BGP speaker.

-8. Optionally edit the features file to change the set of features installed at ODL startup.
+9. Optionally edit the parameters file to change the set of features installed at ODL startup.

-9. Optionally edit the logs file to change the set of additional logging activated at ODL startup.
+10. Optionally edit the logs file to change the set of additional logging activated at ODL startup.

-10. Set up ODL using (this loads key features and logging configs)
+11. Set up ODL using (this loads key features and logging configs)

   ./setup-odl

-11. If you are using dCloud then set up the VPN using:
+12. If you are using dCloud then set up the VPN using:

 	sudo ./start-vpn site username password